ddevault/Craft.Net/README.md

   * Vanilla flatland support
   * *Planned*: Implementation of vanilla default generation
   * *Planned*: Custom terrain generator
-* **Craft.Net.World**: Support for editing Minecraft worlds
-  * Supports Minecraft's Anvil format
-  * Works with in-memory worlds or on-disk worlds
-  * Can save worlds from Craft.Net.Client to disk

 More libraries are planned for the future, including Craft.Net.AI, Craft.Net.Logic, and more.
 All libraries in Craft.Net support Windows, Linux, and Mac.
 The long-term goal is to recreate the entire Minecraft ecosystem in